XinpeiYi/Transfer-PEP/README.md

 fdrthres = 0.01; % FDR threshold
 ```
 ## Read Mascot Result
+The input is the path of Mascot identifications.
 ```
 pathin = '/Users/yixinpei/PosdocResearch/Transfer fdr/code/testData/fG0!=f0_fG1!=f1';
 [result] = ReadDatResultFolder(pathin);
 ```
 ## Judge Group
+Specify the tags for both the decoy database and the group identifications.
+The group identifications can be modification or one certain protein identifications.

 ```
 % GroupType: 0 is Group; 1 is nonGroup.
 % DecoyType: 0 is Decoy; 1 is Target.